Wil31/AlgoInvest-Trade/README.md

 ## Part 2 - Optimisation

-In this part we need to explore a much larger set of data (about 1000 shares), the brute force algorithm is no more realistic about time and power constraints.
-This is because of the terrible time complexity of such algorithms O(2^N): exponential time, means that every added element in the dataset doubles the runtime.
+In this part we need to explore much larger sets of data (about 1000 shares), the brute force algorithm is no more realistic about time and power constraints.
+This is because of the terrible time complexity of such algorithms.
+O(2^N): exponential time, means that every added element in the dataset doubles the runtime.

 To enable optimisation, we will not focus anymore on calculating every possible combination.